 We focus on discovering causes and causal effect modifiers of the outcome.
-The data for our use cases is largely binary indicating presence or absence of a disease or an event.
-Without loss of generality, we concentrate on non-linear categorical data generating mechanisms.
-One important difficulty in CSL is the uncertainty of a model's assumptions being violated when the assumptions are untestable with data.
+The data for our use cases is largely binary, indicating the presence or absence of a disease or an event.
+Without loss of generality, we focus on non-linear mechanisms for generating categorical data.
+One important difficulty in CSL is the uncertainty about whether a model's assumptions are violated when they are untestable with the data.
 Causal sufficiency, faithfulness, acyclicity, and absence of selection bias are mostly untestable.
 For our use case with largely binary variables, parametric assumptions like additive noise models are too restrictive or unsuitable~\cite{peters-pami11}.
-CSL algorithms may be sensitive to the number of nodes, the sparsity of edges, underlying network topology, and the strength of causal effects.
-We hypothesize an ensemble of CSL algorithms can mitigate this issue by discovering causes that persist across different assumptions.
-Here, we test whether multiple CSL algorithms in an ensemble agree on actual causes and make dissimilar mistakes for false causes and test the utility of an ensemble for ranking causes based on confidence scores.
-While careful model selection is desirable, we lack a clear metric to identify a correct model from others under untestable assumptions and absence of ground truth.
+CSL algorithms may be sensitive to the number of nodes, edge sparsity, the underlying network topology, and the strength of causal effects.
+We hypothesize that an ensemble of CSL algorithms can mitigate this issue by discovering causes that persist across different assumptions.
+Here, we test whether multiple CSL algorithms in an ensemble agree on actual causes and make dissimilar mistakes for false causes, and test the utility of an ensemble for ranking causes based on confidence scores.
+While careful model selection is desirable, we lack a clear metric to identify a correct model from others under untestable assumptions and the absence of ground truth.
 We rely on empirically evaluating the CSL ensemble using simulated data.
 Theoretical support for the CSL ensemble approach is not trivial because the potential causes are not independent of one another.